ODN 1826 Biotin - TLR9 Agonist

 Biotin labeled CpG oligonucleotide - Murine TLR9 ligand

-ODN 1826 Biotin is the labeled version of ODN 1826, a Class B CpG oligonucleotide (ODN) with a preference for the mouse Toll-like receptor 9 (mTLR9).
-ODN 1826 is a short synthetic single-stranded DNA molecule containing unmethylated CpG dinucleotides (CpG motifs).
+ODN 1826 Biotin is the labeled version of ODN 1826, a Class B CpG oligonucleotide (ODN) with a preference for mouse Toll-like receptor 9 (mTLR9).
+The biotin label makes it easy to capture, detect or immobilize ODN 1826.
+This CpG ODN is a short synthetic single-stranded DNA molecule containing unmethylated CpG dinucleotides (CpG motifs).
 It contains a full phosphorothioate backbone and is nuclease-resistant.
 These synthetic unmethylated CpG motifs mimic microbial DNA and act as immunostimulants via TLR9.

 More details More details